dtanner/pi-audio/README.md

 # pi-audio

-Real-time sound level meter, spectrogram, and pitch detector for Raspberry Pi with A-weighted SPL measurement, rolling history, FFT-based overtone analysis, and YIN-based pitch detection.
+Real-time sound level meter, spectrogram, and pitch detector for Raspberry Pi with configurable rolling history charts.

+I built this as a music practice tool.

 ![pi-audio screenshot](docs/screenshot.png)